TeamVoided/Iridium/README.md

 - modDepends (the dependencies of the mod as a LinkedHashMap of String and String where the initial string is the mod id and the secondary string is the version of the dependency)
 - isModParent (if this is the parent of all the other mods (if it is a jar-in-jar mod [boolean])
 - customModIcon (a custom icon for the mod defaults to "assets/{modId}/icon.png)"

+## To set the description/version use the default project.description/version properties

 ## Setting a property in the gradle build script
 ```kotlin